1955 Atlantic hurricane season

 The 1955 Atlantic hurricane season was, at the time, the costliest season ever recorded, just ahead of the previous year.
 The hurricane season officially began on June 15, 1955, and ended on November 15, 1955.
-It was an extremely active season in terms of accumulated cyclone energy (ACE), but slightly above average in terms of tropical storms, with 13 recorded tropical cyclones.
-The first storm, Alice, had persisted since December 30, 1954.
-Alice caused relatively minor impact as it tracked through the Lesser Antilles and eastern Caribbean Sea in early January.
-Tropical Storm Brenda caused two deaths and minor damage along the Gulf Coast of the United States in early August.
+It was an extremely active season in terms of accumulated cyclone energy (ACE), but only slightly above average in terms of storm formation, with 13 recorded tropical cyclones.

+The first reported system of the year, January's Hurricane Alice, was later found to have formed on December 30, during the 1954 season.
+Alice caused relatively minor impact as it tracked through the Lesser Antilles and eastern Caribbean Sea.
+The first tropical cyclone to form in 1955, Tropical Storm Brenda, caused two deaths and minor damage along the Gulf Coast of the United States in early August.
 The quick succession of Hurricanes Connie and Diane caused significant flooding in the Northeastern United States, with nearly $1 billion (1955 USD, $11.05 billion in 2022 USD) in losses and at least 232 fatalities.
-The next three storms – Hurricanes Edith and Flora and Tropical Storm Five – caused very minor or no impact.
+The next three storms, Hurricanes Edith and Flora, along with Tropical Storm Five, caused very minor or no impact.
 In early September, Hurricane Gladys caused severe localized flooding in Mexico, primarily in Mexico City.
 Additionally, an offshoot of Gladys inflicted minor impact in Texas.

 Hurricane Hilda struck the Greater Antilles and then Mexico.
 It was attributed to at least 304 deaths and $120 million in losses.
 In mid-September, Hurricane Ione struck eastern North Carolina and contributed the flooding from Connie and Diane, resulting in seven fatalities and $88 million in damage.
 Later that month, Hurricane Janet, which peaked as a Category 5 hurricane, lashed several countries adjacent to the Caribbean Sea, as well as Mexico and British Honduras.
 Janet resulted in $53.8 million in damage and at least 716 deaths.
 An unnamed tropical storm in the month of October did not impact land.
 Hurricane Katie, the final storm, caused minor damage in a sparsely populated area of Hispaniola, totaling to at least $200,000; 7 fatalities were also reported.

-Collectively, the storms caused 1,601 deaths and $1.11 billion in losses, making it the costliest season at the time.
-A record number of names – four – were retired following the season, which was later tied by the 1995, 2004, and 2017 seasons, trailing only the 2005 season, when five names were retired.
+Collectively, the storms this year caused 1,601 deaths and $1.11 billion in losses, making it the costliest season at the time.
+Afterward, a then-record four storm names were retired.